What is Sora 2: Complete Technical Guide (2025)

 Expected Output:

-• Duration: 10 seconds (requires 480p resolution on Plus tier, or use Pro tier)
+• Duration: 10 seconds (Plus tier at 480p, or Pro tier)

 • Quality indicators: Steam should maintain consistent flow pattern, lighting remains stable